 The radiation dose rate data generated by the INERTS survey meters are extensively used for generating GIS profiles.
-Radiation dose rate profile of NHBRA of Kanyakumari was done to test the system in different radiological conditions with wide variation in ambient dose rate as well as to quantify concentration of radioactive mineral Monazite which is the main contributor to the elevated dose rate in these locations.
-A specimen image of Arc GIS profile of external dose rate ( $\mu Sv h^{-1}$ ) is given in Figure 7.
+Radiation dose rate profile of NHBRA of Kanyakumari was done to test the system in different radiological conditions with wide variation in ambient dose rate as well as to quantify of radioactive concentration mineral Monazite which is the main contributor to the elevated dose rate in these locations. Α specimen image of Arc GIS profile of external dose rate (μ Sv h-1) is given in Figure 7.
 This demonstrates adaptability of data generated through IoT based radiation surveymeters for user interface applications.